Skip to content

 DBMS_XPLAN.DISPLAY_CURSOR does not display execution plan of all children associated with the SQL_ID

-Per Oracle documentation, to display the execution plan of all children associated with the SQL ID; you would have to call the table function in below format.
+To display the execution plan of all children associated with the SQL ID; you would have to call the table function in below format.
+Following steps will load two children cursors in the cursor cache By querying V$SQL, We can see that SQL_ID gfvh124qr5nzy has two childrens, 0 and 1; Let us execute DBMS_XPLAN.DISPLAY_CURSOR with …

 How to run multiple Oracle database instances on a single server